-Note: The G Suite integration is suited for those who don’t have email for their domain yet and is only available to new G Suite accounts.
-If you have G Suite through Google or another reseller, it isn’t possible to link it to your Squarespace site.
+Note: The G Suite integration is best suited for those who don’t have email for their domain yet and is only available to new G Suite accounts.
+If you signed up for G Suite through Google or another reseller, it isn’t possible to link it to your Squarespace site.
 You’ll continue paying for and accessing your account through Google directly.
 If you already have an email account through a different third-party provider, you can migrate to G Suite through Squarespace, but note that this requires some extra coordination with your email host.

 - Check your primary domain.
 The domain you choose for G Suite must be set as your primary domain.